Occupational Health and Safety Code

 509(2)

-If a blaster suspects a misfire when an explosive is detonated using a safety fuse assembly and delay detonators, an employer and a blaster must ensure that no worker exits suitable cover or returns to the blasting area before the end of the longer of the following periods:
+If a blaster has reason to believe a misfire occurred when an explosive is detonated using a safety fuse assembly and delay detonators, an employer and a blaster must ensure that no worker returns to the blasting area or exits suitable cover before the end of the longer of the following periods:

 (a) 30 minutes after the last explosive was detonated or should have detonated;